nehal-18/DSA-C-/README.md

-// This repository will include solution ie basics dsa problems such as array,strings,stack,resursion,etc also advance problems....
+/* This repository will include solution ie basics dsa problems such as array,strings,stack,vector,map,list,pair,resursion,etc also advance problems....

-// if any one of u have better appraoch of any problem ,be free to share
+ If any one of u have better appraoch of any problem ie.constant or logn time ,be free to share */